ihmeuw/vivarium_research/docs/source/models/causes/maternal_disorders/gbd_2021_mncnh/obstructed_labor.rst

       - csmr_c368 / incidence_368
       - The value of cfr is a probabiity in [0,1]
     * - incidence_c368
-      - incidence rate of obstructed labor and uterine rupture and other maternal infections
+      - incidence rate of obstructed labor and uterine rupture
       - como
       - Use the :ref:`total population incidence rate <total population incidence rate>` directly from GBD and do not rescale this